 Until our American holiday, I always thought pancakes were something we ate once a year with sugar and lemon juice and they always looked really difficult to make.
 The flipping seemed impossible, with pancakes landing in various places around the kitchen.
 Rarely back in the pan.
 It’s true, they take a bit of practice, a few flips to warm up, but once you’re away, pancakes are such an easy and delicious breakfast option.

 Are oats gluten-free?

-Yes.
-Sort of.
-Naturally, oats are gluten-free, but I’ve read that around 30% of people intolerant to gluten may be intolerant to oats.
-Also, most oats are produced in non-gluten-free environments.
-Many gluten-free people I know and cook for eat oats, they are so nutritious, packed with fibre and offer a nice variety in a gluten-free diet.
+Most oats are produced in non-gluten-free environments.
 Gluten-free oats can be found in most supermarkets.
+Many gluten-free people I know eat oats, they are so nutritious, packed with fibre and offer a nice variety in a gluten-free diet.

 Give these pancakes a go, and let us know in the comments below.
 They’re a treat, but filled with good nutrition too.
 Best of both worlds!

 Serve them straight from the pan, hot is best, although they’re still tasty when cooled.
 The best way to keep them warm is to wrap them in a clean kitchen towel/ cloth on a plate.

 If you like a cinnamon-y pancake, go for more cinnamon here, 1/2 teas to start.